Online Banking FAQs

 You can change your password as often as you would like.

 If so, you have only three chances to enter it correctly.
 If the third attempt fails, you will be locked out and unable to access your account online.
 If this occurs, please send us an Email for assistance, or you may contact one of our Online Banking Representatives at 305.539.7609 or 877.381.3297.

 Below are guidelines for creating and securing your PIN (Personal Identification Number) or Password:

-- Use a combination of letters and numbers, a minimum of 6 in total; easy to remember, but difficult to guess.
+- Use at least one upper case letter, one lower case letter, one number, one special character, with a minimum of 8 characters in total; easy to remember, but difficult to guess.

 - Do not use obvious numbers (e.g., birthdays, Social Security Number, date of birth, phone number).